fflowio/mobile_game/README.md

 #### 1.1 Run the game (Android Studio)

-If you have an emulator device, or have connected a physical device, use them.
+If you have configured an emulator, or connected a mobile phone, select it.

-If you don't have either of these, use the first option: Chrome (web), and you'll run this lab in a browser.
+Otherwise, use the first option: Chrome (web), and you'll run this lab in a browser.

    Select run options